vujadetech/git-r-done/brene-brown/daring-greatly.md

 		- Freedom and liberation.

 		- Letting go of control.
-(Personal note - "Being comfortable with being uncomfortable," as [J Chachula](http://www.theflyingmachine.net/instructors.html) might put it.)
+(Personal note - "It's not about being comfortable; it's about being comfortable with being uncomfortable," as my friend [J Chachula](http://www.theflyingmachine.net/instructors.html) might put it.)

 	- And the answer that appeared over and over in all of our efforts to better understand vulnerability?
 Naked.
 		- Vulnerability is like being naked onstage and hoping for applause rather than laughter.